clarotech/UkCoreSdkDocs/docs/resources/res-location.md

 ### SetOdsSiteCode

-UKCore states that there can only be one identifier set using an ODS site code.
+UK Core states that there can only be one identifier set using an ODS site code.
 As such, this can be reduced to the following, allowing the identifier to be set directly.

 ```csharp  title="SetOdsSiteCode()"